Doctor Who fans think Russell T Davies just revealed who’s replacing Jodie Whittaker

 Doctor Who fans are convinced Russell T Davies just subtly announced who the new Doctor will be.

-Rumours surrounding who will replace Jodie Whittaker have abounded ever sinc eshe stepped down as the 13th incarnation of the Time Lord.
+Rumours surrounding who will replace Jodie Whittaker have abounded ever since she stepped down as the 13th incarnation of the Time Lord.

-everyone from Hugh Grant to Michaela Coel have had their name thrown in the ring, with Davies’ return to the show leading to speculation that he will cast one of the stars of his Channel 4 series It’s a Sin.
+Everyone from Hugh Grant to Michaela Coel have had their names thrown in the ring, with Davies’ return to the show leading to speculation that he will cast one of the stars of his Channel 4 series It’s a Sin.

 It seems this might not be the case.
 Following an Instagram post shared on Sunday (8 May), Doctor Who sleuths believe that the 14th Doctor will be Ncuti Gatwa.